• Skip to primary navigation

 Paleo Cinnamon Raisin Noatmeal Cookies are cinnamon-spiced with rich buttery, nutty flavor, soft and chewy texture (thanks to shredded coconut), and bursts of sweet raisins.

-Soft and Chewy Paleo Cinnamon Raisin Noatmeal Cookies on Wire Rack with Milk Glass
+Soft and Chewy Paleo Cinnamon Raisin Noatmeal Cookies 1

 There’s something about oatmeal cookies that makes them the ultimate comfort food.
 They’re soft and chewy thanks to oats and raisins, laced with cinnamon, and often with a little nutty crunch in the form of walnuts.
 For those of us living a paleo lifestyle, these noatmeal cookies are a beautiful substitute.
 Full of nourishing ingredients like grass-fed butter, coconut, and almond, they are a surprisingly good replica of regular oatmeal cookies (the coconut is what gives them their chewy factor!).